brad-redlien/brad-redlien.github.io/projects/metasploit-psexec.md

 	-   Source IP and Port: `192.168.55.60:48124` (attacker’s machine)

-	-   Destination IP and Port: `192.168.55.2:5555` (Windows 10 machine) - this matches the previously identified malicious command line (`nc.exe -Ldp 5555 -e cmd.exe`) from Sysmon’s Event ID 1.
+	-   Destination IP and Port: `192.168.55.2:5555` (Windows 10 machine) - this matches the previously identified malicious command line (`nc.exe -Ldp 5555 -e cmd.exe`) from `Sysmon Event ID 1`.

--   The connection was made under NT AUTHORITY/SYSTEM, providing the attacker with admin control.
+-   The connection was made under `NT AUTHORITY/SYSTEM`, providing the attacker with admin control.

 This confirms that the attacker connected to the Netcat listener and established a secondary C2 channel.
 This secondary access method provided a backup to the primary Meterpreter session and the attacker could use it for persistence or lateral movement.